+Table 10 - Summary checklist of fishing gear components that can be identified in the primary fishing sectors on larger commercial vessels

+Vessel Type Gear List Location on-board

-Gear List Purse-seine net Skiff Power block Two purse wire Location on-board Stacked aft with rings on the port side and floats on the starboard side.
-On stern behind the net.
-On hydraulic arm on the port side.
+Purse Seine Purse-seine net Stacked aft with rings on the port side and floats on the starboard side.

-Skiff Power block On stern behind the net.
+Skiff On stern behind the net.

-Power block

-On hydraulic arm on the port side.
+Power block On hydraulic arm on the port side.

-Two nurse wire - J

-I wo parse wire These are situated next to each other against the starboard side behind the
+Two purse wire These are situated next to each other against the starboard side behind the

 winches bridge.

-Main line Line type:
+Longline Main line Line type:

-storage bin Braided monofilament
+(Pelagic / storage bin Braided monofilament

-Tarred 4-strand twisted cord
+tuna) • Tarred 4-strand twisted cord

 Upper deck behind the bridge.
 Often covered.
-The hydraulic system to lay the line attached above the bin.
+The hydraulic system to lay the

+line attached above the bin.

-Baskets with branch lines / traces and hooks Packed either on the upperdeck or near stern, these will be covered to protect from sun or can be in storage compartments. [coiled up and made up of mixture of monofilament, multifilament lines and sekiyama wire].
+Baskets with Packed either on the upperdeck

+branch lines / or near stern, these will be

+traces and covered to protect from sun or

+nooks can be in storage compartments.

+mixture of monofilament

+multifilament lines and sekivama

+wire].
+Circle hook Japan tuna hook J hook Teracima hook

 Check for steel trace on the hook.

-On starboard side of the bridge where the starboard gunwale is cut down.
+Line hauler On starboard side of the bridge

+where the starboard gunwale is

+cut down.

-Branch line hauler/coiler Line setter Found on the starboard side next to the line hauler.
-Situated right against the stern gunwale.
-Situated against stern gunwale to port of the line setter.
+Branch line Found on the starboard side next to the line hauler.

-Main line storage bin Baskets with branch lines / traces and hooks Line hauler Branch line hauler/coiler
+hauler/coiler

+Line setter Situated right against the stern gunwale.

+Line thrower Situated against stern gunwale to port of the line setter.